borntofrappe/game-development/02 Breakout/Breakout 4/README.md

 - `Brick.lua` initializes and renders the appropriate brick

 This layered approach allows to have a dedicated file in which to create the different levels.
-In a future update, the idea is to create a more challenging gameplay by modifying the structure of the level, but for the current update, all that the `LeverMaker` class does is return a table in which bricks are positioned in rows and columns.
+In a future update, the idea is to create a more challenging game by modifying the structure of the level, but for the current update, all that the `LeverMaker` class does is return a table in which bricks are positioned in rows and columns.

 The most tricky bit relates to how the bricks are centered in the viewport width.